Macrometacorp/docs/docs/search/queries/search-functions/tokens.md

 - `input` (string): text to tokenize
 - `analyzer` (string): name of an [analyzer](../../analyzers/index.md).
-- returns `tokenArray` (array): array of strings with zero or more elements, each element being a token.

 Example query showcasing the `"text_de"` analyzer (tokenization with stemming, case conversion and accent removal for German text):